jimhigson/oboe.js-dissertation/main/main.md

 ![**Sequence diagram showing the aggregation of low-level REST resources by an intermediary.** A client fetches an author's publication list and then their first three articles.
-This sequence represents the most commonly used technique in which the client does not react util the response is complete.
+This sequence represents the most commonly used technique in which the client does not react until the response is complete.
 \label{rest_timeline_1}](images/rest_timeline_1.png)

-![**Revised aggregation sequence showing a client which progressively interprets the resources.** Because the arrows in a UML sequence diagrams draw returned values as a one-off happening rather than a continuous process, the lighter arrow notation is added to represent fragments of an incremental response.
+![**Revised aggregation sequence showing a client which progressively interprets the resources.** Because UML sequence diagrams draw returned values as a one-off happening rather than a continuous process, the lighter arrow notation is added to represent fragments of an incremental response.
 Each request for an individual